Physical Therapist Assistant (PTA)

 PTA 2520.
 Neuromuscular Rehabilitation.
 2 Hours.

 This course is intended to discover and develop a working knowledge of patients with neurological pathologies and their treatment.
 Age-related, injury, and disease processes are considered.
-This course requires a Differential Tuition Rate which is an additional fee of $90 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Describe the major components of the central nervous system including the brain, cerebellum, brain stem and spinal cord.
-2. Explain why and how motor patterns continue to change throughout the lifespan.
-3. Identify the general guidelines and tools (FIM Scoring) for functional assessment.
-4. Describe specific treatment interventions to facilitate functional movement in a patient with a TBI.
-5. Describe balance reactions and treatment for balance disorders.
+This course requires a Differential Tuition Rate which is an additional fee of $93 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Discuss the roles of the PTA when working with adults and children with neurologic deficits.
+2. Describe the major components of the central nervous system including the brain, cerebellum, brainstem, and spinal cord.
+3. Define motor control and motor learning as it relates to obtaining skills and restoring skills lost from injury.
+4. Identify the components of normal postural control including the development of postural righting, protective and equilibrium reactions.
+5. Evaluate balance and describe how it is developed through developmental activities, vestibular responses, coordination training and functional tasks.
 Prerequisite: Admission to the Utah Tech University Physical Therapist Assistant program.
 FA, SP.

 PTA 2521.
 Neuromuscular Rehabilitation Lab.
 2 Hours.

 Students are introduced to and develop competencies in the application of specific treatment procedures used with patients exhibiting neuromuscular pathologies.
 Treatment modifications, best practices, and current concepts are practiced.
-This course requires a Differential Tuition Rate which is an additional fee of $90 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Demonstrate the components of the developmental sequence.
-2. Demonstrate data collection techniques used to test balance and vestibular responses.
-3. Plan and demonstrate appropriate transfer techniques of a hemiplegic patient.
-4. Describe and perform various mat and exercise activities typically prescribed to the patient with traumatic brain injury.
-5. Demonstrate the ability to implement a comprehensive treatment plan established by the PT for a neurological dysfunction, including functional training, balance, gait, developmental activities, patient/family education, postural training, and therapeutic exercise.
+This course requires a Differential Tuition Rate which is an additional fee of $93 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Identify signs, symptoms and treatments of neurologic conditions in the adult and pediatric populations.
+2. Demonstrate accurate and efficient data collection techniques when performing outcome measures common in the neurologic patient population.
+3. Demonstrate the components of postural control as it relates to sensory integration, balance, vestibular input and development throughout the lifespan.
+4. Describe and demonstrate optimal positioning for patients with neurologic conditions.
+5. Identify components of dysfunctional gait and demonstrate evidence-based interventions to improve gait impairments.
 Prerequisite: Admission to the Utah Tech University Physical Therapist Assistant program.
 FA.

 PTA 2605.
 Clinical Practicum (ALPP).
 4 Hours.